Part of Beirut port silos, damaged in 2020 blast, collapses - NewsBreak

 When the fermenting grains ignited earlier in July, Lebanese firefighters and army soldiers had tried to put out the fire, but officials and experts told them to stop, fearing the additional moisture from the water would worsen the situation.
 The Interior Ministry said over a week later that the fire had spread, after reaching some electric cables nearby.

 The silos continued smoldering for weeks as the stench of the fermented grains seeped into nearby neighborhoods.
-Residents and survivors of the explosion told the AP that seeing the smoking silos was akin to reliving their trauma of the port blast.
+Residents who had survived the 2020 explosion said the fire and the smell reminded them of their trauma.
 The environment and health ministries last week instructed residents living near the port to stay indoors in well-ventilated spaces.

 The Lebanese Red Cross distributed K-N95 masks to those living nearby, and officials ordered firefighters and port workers to stay away from the immediate area near the silos.

-Durand has been monitoring the silos from thousands of miles away using data produced by sensors he installed over a year ago, and updating a team of Lebanese government and security officials on the developments in a WhatsApp group.
-He repeatedly warned that a collapse was imminent.
+Duran been monitoring the silos from thousands of miles away using data produced by sensors he installed over a year ago, and updating a team of Lebanese government and security officials on the developments in a WhatsApp group.
+In several reports, he warned that the northern block could collapse at any moment.

 Last April, the Lebanese government decided to demolish the silos, but suspended the decision following protests from families of the blast’s victims and survivors.
-They contend that the silos may contain evidence useful for the judicial probe, and that it should stand as a memorial for the tragic incident.
+They contend that the silos may contain evidence useful for the judicial probe, and that the structure should stand as a memorial.

-The Beirut Port blast was one of the largest explosions in Lebanon's troubled history.
-It took place less than a year after an uprising rocked Lebanon, with hundreds of thousands protesting the country's entrenched sectarian political parties.
-The blast also precipitated Lebanon's economic crisis, costing billions of dollars in damages and destroying thousands of tons of grain.
-Three-quarters of the population now lives in poverty.

-The silos, barely standing, have since become an iconic structure in the heart of the devastated port, surrounded to this day by crushed vehicles and warehouses, and piles of debris.

 The Lebanese probe has revealed that senior government and security officials knew about the dangerous material stored at the port, though no officials have been convicted thus far.
 The implicated officials subsequently brought legal challenges against the judge leading the probe, which has left the investigation suspended since December.